Moses Brown: Abolitionist activity

-Following the financial failure and human tragedy of his and his brothers' role in the slave trade, Moses broke with his brothers and refused to continue his business sponsorship of it.
-Later, after becoming a Quaker, he began a long crusade against slavery, and soon became Rhode Island's leading opponent of the slave trade.
-In 1773, nine years after the voyage of the Sally, he freed the last of his own slaves.
-During the war, he solidified his opposition to slavery in the company of ministers and teachers from the College, which had ceased business temporarily because British troops were billeted in its campus.
-At the end of hostilities, Brown renewed his efforts against the slave trade.
-He unsuccessfully petitioned the General Assembly in 1783, wrote frequently in the local press, and helped distribute antislavery pamphlets throughout New England.
+Before the Revolutionary War, Moses broke with his brothers and refused to continue any involvement in the slave trade.
+He began a long crusade against slavery after becoming a Quaker, and he became Rhode Island's leading opponent of the slave trade.
+He freed the last of his own slaves in 1773.
+He solidified his opposition to slavery during the Revolutionary War, in the company of ministers and teachers from the college in Providence, which had closed temporarily because British troops were billeted in its campus.

+Brown renewed his efforts against the slave trade after the war ended.
+He unsuccessfully petitioned the General Assembly for that cause in 1783, wrote frequently in the local press, and helped distribute antislavery pamphlets throughout New England.
 He was instrumental in the 1787 passage of a law banning the participation of Rhode Islanders in the slave trade.
-In 1789, he helped found the Providence Society for Abolishing the Slave Trade with both Quaker and non-Quaker associates to help enforce recently passed anti-slave trade legislation.
-He later helped engineer passage of a law in the U.S. Congress to forbid foreign slave ships from being equipped in American ports.
-He also became known for his willingness to help slaves and free blacks on an individual basis, through financial and legal assistance.
+In 1789, he helped found the Providence Society for Abolishing the Slave Trade, with Quaker and non-Quaker associates, to help enforce recently passed anti-slave trade legislation.
+He later helped pass a law in Congress to forbid foreign slave ships from being equipped in American ports.

-In contrast, his brother John was one of the state's leading slave traders and the first person prosecuted under the federal laws prohibiting slave importation.
+In contrast, his brother John was one of the state's leading slave traders and the first person prosecuted under the Slave Trade Act of 1794.

 Moses Brown School

-One of his last great contributions to Rhode Island life was his role in the revival of the New England Yearly Meeting School.
+Brown played a significant role in the revival of the New England Yearly Meeting School.
 It had existed intermittently in the 1770s and 1780s, but died out through lack of interest.
-In 1814, Brown presented the Yearly Meeting with 43 acres of land in Providence, and worked diligently toward the creation of a school on this land.
-He provided important financial assistance, and also donated his impressive book collection to the school library.
+In 1814, Brown presented the Yearly Meeting School with 43 acres of land in Providence, and worked diligently toward the creation of a school on this land.

+He provided important financial assistance and also donated his impressive book collection to the school library.
 His son Obadiah joined him as a major supporter of this effort until his untimely death in 1822.
-Moses Brown served as the school's treasurer until shortly before his own death in 1836, at the age of 98.
+Moses Brown served as the school's treasurer until shortly before his own death in 1836 at the age of 98.
 The school was renamed in his honor in 1913 as the Moses Brown School, and remains a leading preparatory school in the U.S.